edgedb/edgedb/docs/stdlib/array.rst

 .. eql:operator:: arrayplus: array<anytype> ++ array<anytype> -> array<anytype>

-    Concatenates given arrays of :eql:type:`anytype` into one.
+    Concatenates two arrays of the same type into one.

     This results in a reference of both array's elements conjoined together: